omahs/blockless-docs/src/pages/protocol/index.md

 ### Automated Orchestration

-Workloads deployed on Blockless are matched and distributed to most the suitable nodes with pseudo-randomness via our advanced [selection](./protocol/networking/selection) and [distribution](./protocol/networking/distribution.md) algorithms, ensuring the most efficient execution for your application.
+Workloads deployed on Blockless are matched and distributed to most of the suitable nodes with pseudo-randomness via our advanced [selection](./protocol/networking/selection) and [distribution](./protocol/networking/distribution.md) algorithms, ensuring the most efficient execution for your application.

 ### Dynamic Consensus and Verification